ExaDev/exadev.github.io/content/projects/Breadboard/Phase 2/Hugging Face/Audio Transcript.md

 ## Key Components

 1. **Hugging Face Inference API**: The board uses the Hugging Face Inference API to perform audio transcription.
 This requires an API key to access the service.
-2. **Purple Web Environment**: Due to a current bug in the core kit where all requests are stringified, the demo is conducted within the Purple Web environment.
-This bug affects the API endpoint, which expects a raw binary file instead of a stringified request.
+2. **Breadboard Web**: Due to a current bug in the core kit where all requests are stringified, This bug affects the API endpoint, which expects a raw binary file instead of a stringified request.
+Becaue of this we will be demonstrating the board on the CLI.

 ## Input Parameters